Lucia's Blog: 2020-03-08

 CONCLUSION:

-We must not be conformed to our godless culture but rather choose to be transformed by the renewing of our minds into our Lord's likeness (Romans 12:2).
+We must not be conformed to our godless culture but instead choose to be transformed by the renewing of our minds into our Lord's likeness (Romans 12:2).
 Since we have risen with Christ in the waters of baptism, we must seek God's heavenly things, not earthly things, for we have been buried with Christ (the old man of sin), and our life is hidden with Him.
-So we must continue to walk His straight path of righteousness, keeping our eyes on Him alone and not on this world of sin and lawlessness.
+So, we must continue to walk His path of righteousness, keeping our eyes on Him alone and not on this world of sin and lawlessness.
 Although our godless culture might condone lawlessness and sinful practices (sexual immorality, dancing, immodesty, profanity, gambling, drinking alcohol, smoking, and many sins such as these), we Christians must come out and be separate from them (2 Cor.
 6:17).
-We must start teaching and training our children in the way of the Lord, and we must pray to God for guidance and wisdom.
-Of course, godly parents must model this in their daily life.
+We must start teaching and training our children in the way of the Lord.
+We must pray to God for guidance and wisdom.
+Of course, godly parents must model this in their daily lives.

-God has given us His absolute, perfect laws that are intended to be used by all men at all times.
-It is wrong, it is a sin, to disobey them.
+God has given us His absolute, perfect laws, which are intended to be used by all men at all times.
+Disobeying them is wrong; it is a sin.
 His laws are the foundation of the Law of Christ.
-We must use them to govern our societies and ourselves lest we perish!
+We must use them to govern our societies and ourselves, lest we perish!
 Let us listen to them!

 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16-17).